Jeanie Deans (opera): Performance history

-The original scores of the opera are available in the Mitchell Library, Glasgow and they form part of the MacCunn Collection in the Special Collections of Glasgow University Library.
+A production by Opera West at the Gaiety Theatre, Ayr, in February 1986 used new orchestral material prepared thanks to a Scottish Arts Council grant (the older having been lost).
+The original scores of the opera are available in the Mitchell Library, Glasgow, and they form part of the MacCunn Collection in the Special Collections of Glasgow University Library.

 Recording

 Excerpts from the opera were recorded in Govan Town Hall in June 1995 by the BBC Scottish Symphony Orchestra conducted by Martyn Brabbins with Janice Watson in the title role.
-The excerpts, along with other music by MacCunn including The Land of the Mountain and the Flood, were released by Hyperion Records (CDA66815) the same year.
+The excerpts, along with other music by MacCunn, including The Land of the Mountain and the Flood, were released by Hyperion Records (CDA66815) the same year.